duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 that it could lead to high-variance policies when used for training agents, therefore making it not ideal [](#bib:active-domain-random)

-While Active Domain Randomization certainly fixes the problems of Domain Randomization, we still aimed to try something that had not been tried in the DuckieTown world: Domain Adaptation.
+While Active Domain Randomization certainly fixes the problems of Domain Randomization, we still aimed to try something that had not been done in the DuckieTown world: Domain Adaptation.

 Domain Adaptation relates to different machine learning techniques that aim to learn to predict labels in a target domain from a source domain.
 It can be considered some sort of transfer learning technique where there can be differences between label space and feature space [](#bib:domain-adaptation)
 Domain Adaptation can be applied to many use-cases such as text-to-speech in NLP.
-In our computer-vision use-case, et aim to learn a way to translate simulation images into real world images.
-Since we did want to have to tediously label pairs of images in both domains, we leveraged Deep Domain Adaptation [](#bib:deep-domain-adaptation) techniques that allowed us to simple provide a dataset of images labeled as "sim" and a dataset of images labeled as "real".
+In our computer-vision use-case, we aim to learn a way to translate simulation images into real world images.
+Since we did want to have to tediously label pairs of images in both domains, we leveraged Deep Domain Adaptation [](#bib:deep-domain-adaptation) techniques that allowed us to simply provide a dataset of images labeled as "sim" and a dataset of images labeled as "real".

 Concretely, our first approach was to try to use style transfer techniques to learn realistic features from a single real image and apply them to a dataset of simulated images.
 Our second approach relied on unsupervised image-to-image translation, where two unpaired datasets of 38 751 images were provided.
 We tried two types of GANs architecture specifically suited to domain adaptation: CycleGan and UNsupervised Image-to-image Translation Networks (UNIT).